Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 - **Reset password function**
 Allow users to reset their passwords and be reminded of their username via email.

-I took steps to include this within this project as a learning oportunity for myself but ultimately decided it wasn't nessicary for MVP.
+I took steps to include this within this project as a learning opportunity for myself but ultimately decided it wasn't necessary for MVP.
 I encountered a security issue with logging into my gmail which I solved by creating an app specific password.
 From speaking with my mentor I decided to focus polishing the remainder of the project instead of continuing to solve the password reset which I understand I will learn as part of the next section of the course.

 - **Soft Delete Blogs**
-To allow me to see number of blogs created and deleted, I could impliment a soft delete using a active flag within the DB.
+To allow me to see number of blogs created and deleted, I could implement a soft delete using a active flag within the DB.

 ## UX-structure

 - All functions are displayed to the relevant users dependant on login/admin status.
 - Submit buttons are provided at all points of creation, ie registration, new blog, new comment, new category, editing a blog.
 - Cancel and reset buttons are provided where appropriate to avoid the need to use browser controls.
-- Pop out accordiation is used to read blog content.
+- Pop out accordion is used to read blog content.
 - To see comments users can click on the accompanying comment button on each blog.

 **Logo**

-Is consitantly displayed at the top of every page to allow users a quick return to the homepage.
+Is constantly displayed at the top of every page to allow users a quick return to the homepage.

 **Navigation**